- Trips

 From Stonethwaite, our trail ascends to Green up edge in the centre of the Lake District, with extensive views across the region and all of England’s 3000 foot mountains.
 We descend a trail following rivers and Waterfalls to enjoy our picnic lunch and continue to our hotel in the sleepy village of Grasmere.

 Grasmere is probably the most idyllic village in the Lake District and was home to William Wordsworth.
-There will be plenty of time for you to visit Dove Cottage where Wordsworth lived from 1799 to 1808 and produced his best-loved poems.
-You will also be able to sample one of Cumbria’s best known food specialities; gingerbread from Grasmere gingerbread shop, washed down with a pint of local ale at the village pub.
+You will be able to sample one of Cumbria’s best known food specialities; gingerbread from Grasmere gingerbread shop, washed down with a pint of local ale at the village pub.
 (BSD)

 Distance: 7.4 miles | Ascent: 2169 feet | Descent: 2169 feet (may vary)